 Other festivals like Jambay Lhakhang Drup (October), Punakha Drubchen (February), Black-Necked Crane Festival (November) and Haa Summer Festival (August) comes with lots of celebration and joy.

-Festivals are an attraction for many tourists who like you understand the inner stories hiding in the tradition of Bhutan and it’s interesting.
+Festivals are an attraction for many tourists who like you understand the inner stories hiding in the tradition, major attraction in Bhutan and it’s interesting.

 Do you know that Bhutan is the first carbon negative and organic country in the world?
 71% of the area is covered by forest and that makes Bhutan a wonderful destination to stay and visit.

 People who are interested in wildlife surely love this country for rare wildlife.
 Some of the biodiversity hotspots in Asia is available here.

 You can find Takin (national animal of Bhutan), Bharal, Goral, Serow, Musk Deer, Dhole, Binturong, Yellow-throated marten, Golden Langur, Tibetan Wolf, Clouded leopard, Snow leopard and so on.